Pascal488/Front-end-challenge/README.md

 - This was a simple one challenge
 - But i have learn to play with flex
-- Because i have a huge skill with grid
+- Because i have am huge fan of grid display

 ### Built With